pingcap/tidb-course-201-lab/student-guide/view/en/chapter-ninja-kits/bp01b.md

 # Best Practice: JDBC Batch Insert (Output)
 + Following output example is from TiUP playground
-+ If the client and TiDB Cloud are not in the same region, you will see extreme significant differences
++ If the client and TiDB Cloud are not in the same region, the `elapsed time` gap between two executions will be exetremely outstanding
-  + If you cannot wait for the `rewriteBatchedStatements=false` run to complete, feel free to `ctrl-c`
+  + In case you cannot wait for the `rewriteBatchedStatements=false` run to complete, feel free to hit `ctrl-c`
 ```
 $ ./10-demo-jdbc-batch-insert-01-show.sh
 TiDB Endpoint:127.0.0.1